Caltech-IPAC/pyNEID/README.md

 In addition, it supports proprietary access using standard session cookies and a separate login service.

-The package can be installed from PiPy: `pip install pyneid`

-This software is written in pure Python 3.
+This software is written in Python 3.